junxit/us-congress-bills-115/metadata.md

 - 2018-03-13 — Placed on the Union Calendar, Calendar No. 452.
 - 2018-03-13 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-594.
 - 2018-03-13 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-594.
+- 2018-09-27 — Considered by unanimous consent. (consideration: CR H9138-9139)
+- 2018-09-27 — House amendment offered
+- 2018-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-27 — Mr. Denham asked unanimous consent to take from the Speaker's table and consider.
+- 2018-09-27 — On passage Passed without objection. (text: CR H9138; text of amendment in the nature of a substitute: CR H9138-9139)
+- 2018-09-27 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9138; text of amendment in the nature of a substitute: CR H9138-9139)
+- 2018-09-27 — The title of the measure was amended.
+Agreed to without objection.